Shezmoin/Quotes/testing/testing.md

 ### Manual Testing - User Experience

-### Full Testing

-Full testing was performed on the following devices:
+Testing was performed on the following devices:

 * Laptop:
   * Macbook Air 13-inch